sleimanyara/sleimanyara.github.io/content/authors/admin/_index.md

     url: https://www.qmul.ac.uk/politics/study/phd/currentresearchstudents/student-profiles/yara-sleiman.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research primarily focuses on the foundations of democracy how democratic institutions function, how citizens interact with them and how they can be improved.
+bio: My research focuses on political behavior, public opinion, and experimental methods, with particular interest in how political preferences influence personal decisions and social interactions.

 # Interests to show in About widget
 interests: